 Step 4: Paint over the canvas

 For this step, I wanted to copy the style of the original digital download I’d purchased.
-I love the image, a minimalist beach landscape, and wanted to paint something easy.
-(Original image below.)
+It was an image of a minimalist beach landscape.
+A good one to mimic as I wanted to paint something easy.

 First I painted the pink at the top, then the teal and blue at the bottom, then the yellow and orange, finishing with purple.
 When copying artwork, pay attention to proportions.
 For example, note how the pink-orange layer takes up about 2/3 of the space.

 Step 5: Paint a final coat of gel matte medium